-1. Pick up an Open University registration form from the Division of Extended Education (located on the CSUDH campus, Building 2, room B141 in the Small College Complex).
+1. Pick up an Open University registration form from the Division of Extended Education (EE 1100 in the Extended Education Complex on the west end of the campus).

 2. Complete the student information on the registration form, including the course information.